 Multiple transportation options

-GRR is located just a 20-minute drive from our downtown convention neighborhood, another time- and money-saving benefit over most larger cities.
+GRR is just a 20-minute drive from our downtown convention neighborhood, another time- and money-saving benefit over most larger cities.
+The compact downtown features 300+ restaurants, shops and entertainment venues within a 10-minute walk (or free bus ride) of our convention center and 13 downtown hotels.

 Sustainability efforts

-Our compact convention neighborhood – more than 200 restaurants, breweries hotels, shops, entertainment venues and hotels are located within a 10-minute walk – also helps minimize the carbon footprint of meetings and events.
+Our compact convention neighborhood – which earned Grand Rapids recognition as one of America’s Top 14 Walkable Cities – also helps minimize the carbon footprint of meetings and events.

 Diverse hotel offerings